In the Real Estate Investor world there’s a lot of noise.

 Everywhere you look on social media is THE BEST way to find/buy/flip a house and make a quick buck.

 It’s easy for an investor to lose sight of the true asset in rental investing.
 Quick hint, it isn’t your property.
-Your true asset is your tenant.
+Your true asset is your resident.

-Here are five ways you can find and keep a tenant for 20 years and beyond.
+Here are five ways you can find and keep a resident for 20 years and beyond.

 1. Buy the Right House

 The first way you can keep a resident for 20 years is to buy the right house.
 This is very simple, you’d find out how many investors are looking to buy homes that are not suitable for renting.